-The 16th staging of the Montego Bay Chamber of Commerce and Industry’s Expo takes place at the Montego Bay Convention Centre in Rose Hall, St. James, from October 9 to 11, 2015.
+The Montego Bay Chamber of Commerce and Industry’s Expo takes place at the Montego Bay Convention Centre in Rose Hall, St. James mid October annually.

 4th October 2014 – Octoberfest – Alhambra Inn Kingston An annual German festival organised by Jamaica’s German society and in its 32nd year in Ja featuring German foods beers and wines.Find the best Attractions in Montego Bay here

 October – Intl Reggae Wine Festival – MoBay – Wine displays and music by well known Jamaican reggae artist, fair including fashion show, arts and crafts etc. This events attracts wine enthusiasts worldwide

 October Annual Port Morant Banana Festival – Held at Cotton Tree Port Morant St Thomas.

 Oct - Nanny Day Celebrations – More Town Portland – Family fund day food and entertainment festival.
 Entertainment includes live bands, drumming traditional dancing and singing.

 Thousands of Jamaicans are expected to participate in the removal of garbage and other debris from the nation’s beaches, as Jamaica observes International Coastal Clean-Up Day

 The main project will be the cleaning of Fort Rocky on the Palisadoes Strip in Kingston, while the Urban Development Corporation (UDC), and National Environment and Planning Agency (NEPA) are collaborating to remove garbage from the Hellshire Beach in St. Catherine.